kubade123/gg-finalterm-backend/README.md

 - **Error Response:**
      - **Code:**

-2. API structure
-3. List API request and response
-4. How to run guide
+# How to run guide